Kristinita/foreach-cli/README.md

 Use this options solely with the `--watch` option.

 Define the path to the file with the `--watch` recordings.
 Use this option if you need a different path and/or filename instead of default `.foreach-watch.json` in the root folder of your project.

+## 5. Exit codes

+foreach-cli returns:

+1. Exit code 0, if all subcommands exits with the exit code 0.
+1. Exit code 4, if any subcommands exit with any non-zero exit codes.